Hudson News Winter 2023

 You can read more about our research on our website or stay up to date with it all by subscribing to our mailing list.

 For those who generously donated to our Festive Health Appeal earlier in the year, I’d also like to thank you for your support.

-As we work towards innovative treatments and cures, your support is key to ensuring that our scientists can solve these important challenges in women’s health.
+As we work towards innovative treatments and cures for childhood cancer, your continued support is key to ensuring that our scientists can solve important challenges like these for more children.

 Professor Elizabeth Hartland